Food Safety

 May 14, 2026

-On Thursday, May 14, leading officials from the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS), the U.S. Centers for Disease Control and Prevention (CDC), and the Association for Food and Drug Officials (AFDO) took the stage at the 2026 Food Safety Summit Town Hall to answer attendees’ questions and provide insight into the current U.S. food safety regulatory landscape.
+On Thursday, May 14, leading officials from the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS), the U.S. Centers for Disease Control and Prevention (CDC), and the Association of Food and Drug Officials (AFDO) took the stage at the 2026 Food Safety Summit Town Hall to answer attendees’ questions and provide insight into the current U.S. food safety regulatory landscape.

 The Town Hall was moderated by Gillian Kelleher, CEO of Kelleher Consultants LLC and Chair of the Food Safety Summit Educational Advisory Board.
-Panelists included Mindy Brashears, Ph.D., USDA Under Secretary for Food Safety; Donald Prater, Principal Deputy Associate Commissioner for Food in FDA’s Human Foods Program (HFP); Steven Mandernach, J.D., Executive Director of the Association of Food and Drug Officials (AFDO); and Gwen Biggerstaff, Sc.D., M.S.P.H., Deputy Division Director of CDC’s National Center for Emerging and Zoonotic Infectious Diseases’ Division of Foodborne, Waterborne, and Environmental Diseases (NCEZID's DFWED).
+Panelists included Mindy Brashears, Ph.D., USDA Under Secretary for Food Safety; Donald Prater, D.V.M., Principal Deputy Associate Commissioner for Food in FDA’s Human Foods Program (HFP)*; Steven Mandernach, J.D., Executive Director of AFDO; and Gwen Biggerstaff, Sc.D., M.S.P.H., Deputy Division Director of CDC’s National Center for Emerging and Zoonotic Infectious Diseases’ Division of Foodborne, Waterborne, and Environmental Diseases (NCEZID's DFWED).

 FDA’s Leadership Shake-Up and New Resources